 Each tileset holds 256 tiles.
 Each tile is 8×8 pixels.

 Nametable is a technical word that basically means tilemap, or background screen.

-It looks like there are 4 usable nametables (background screens), but actually there is only enough internal VRAM for 2.
+It may look like there are 4 usable nametables (background screens), but actually there is only enough internal VRAM for 2 screens.
 The cartridges are hardwired to either be in “horizontal mirroring” or “vertical mirroring”.
-More advanced mappers can switch between these options.
+More advanced cartridges can switch between these options.